 I knew we had a choice between what we wanted.
 We could technically afford all three options, but the 30-year still was my number one choice?
 Why though?
 I’m a huge fan of saving money and this option caused me to pay much more than the other.

 Ever since being in debt, I’ve grown to want and need a safety net.
 I save up a lot of money and continue to do so every month.
-I have nearly 12 months of funds saved up in my Capital One 360 account, my Digit account, and my credit union account.
-This doesn’t include any of the investments in my Motif Investing account.
+I have nearly 12 months of funds saved up in my regular savings account, my Digit account, and my credit union account.
+This doesn’t include any of the investments in my Betterment, Wealthfront, or Motif accounts.
 Why so much?